Pattullo Bridge Gas Line Replacement

 - Surrey: Most work will take place on existing rights of way, and on land owned privately and by Port Metro Vancouver, which will minimize local traffic disruptions.

-We are reviewing these two options because the Ministry of Transportation and Infrastructure’s design standards for the replacement Pattullo Bridge prevent us from putting a gas line on it.
+We are reviewing these options because the Ministry of Transportation and Infrastructure’s design standards for the replacement Pattullo Bridge prevent us from putting a gas line on it.

 Project timelines and next steps